Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of GHZ states

 Results obtained with the trajectory ensemble approach for generation of the $N=4$ GHZ state using this locally optimal GHZ protocol are shown in Fig.~\ref{fig:N=4GHZ}.
-Undertaking these non-Markovian locally optimal calculations for the GHZ state is significantly more expensive than the corresponding calculations for the W state in Section~\ref{sec:W}.
-However our results for $N=3$ and $N=4$ suggest that the locally optimal approach may be similarly be scaled beyond $N=4$ to generation of many-body GHZ states, as was done for the Dicke states in the previous section.
+Undertaking these non-Markovian locally optimal calculations for the GHZ state is significantly more expensive than the corresponding calculations for the W state in section~\ref{sec:W}.
+While possible in principle, this again motivates the use of the ASLO approach for larger $N$ values, as was done for the generalized Dicke states for large $N$ in section~\ref{sec:W}.
+In the following subsection we address this, together with the goal of finding a feedback protocol for GHZ states that also uses only single qubit measurement and feedback Hamiltonian operators.
+To do this, we have to first generalize our PaQS protocol to allow multiple operators acting on each qubit.